-Michigan attorney discusses sciatica workers’ comp claims and how to protect legal rights.
+Michigan attorney discusses sciatica workers’ comp settlements and how to protect legal rights.

 Our attorneys have over 100 years of combined experience handling claims of people injured on the job.
 We have represented thousands of disabled employees throughout Michigan.
 Many of the workplace injuries that we see result in low back pain.
-Here is some information about sciatica workers’ comp claims and legal rights.
+Here is some information about sciatica workers’ comp settlements and your legal rights in Michigan.

 Employees hurt themselves in a variety of ways.
 Back pain can occur from lifting a heavy object, bending and twisting while moving something, or from a traumatic event such as a blow or fall.
 Diagnosis include sprained muscle, herniated disc, annular tear, and pinched nerve.
 This back injury occurs when the pain radiates from the low back to hips, buttocks, and down a leg.
 This is also sometimes called radiculopathy.